to succeed. Academic Advising can help.

 Academic Advising is a collaborative process between you, your faculty and academic advisors, using a team approach, designed to help you develop skills you need to succeed in college and transition to life after you leave MWCC.

 Academic Advising includes five areas of specialization organized around your Program of Study.
 These include:

 Each area of specialization offers free workshops for students online as well as the opportunity to come in and work with someone one-on-one.
-What you experience in our workshops will help you be successful while here at MWCC.
-We use Active Learning Strategies in our Advising Workshops to mirror the expectations of the classroom.
+What you experience will help you be successful while here at MWCC.
+We use Active Learning Strategies to mirror the expectations of the classroom.
 As a result, you will:

 - Be more comfortable in the classroom having had this experience from your first interactions here on campus;

 - Gain the skills you need to be an active learner in the classroom;

 - Participate in discussions with your peers and faculty;

 - Question the content in order to make connections to prior knowledge and experience;

 - Learn how to use your communication skills to articulate your goals and discuss those goals with your professors, your peers and potential employers;

 - Develop an academic plan leading to your success!